izzymsft/github-spark-tutorials/PRD.md

-# Customer Database Management System
+# Contoso Client Management System

-A comprehensive web application for managing customer profile information for US-based customers with full CRUD capabilities and data persistence.
+A comprehensive web application for managing client profile information for US-based customers with full CRUD capabilities and data persistence.

 **Experience Qualities**:
 1. **Professional** - Clean, business-focused interface that inspires confidence in data management